aframevr/aframe-site/README.md

 Then load __[`http://localhost:4000/`](http://localhost:4000/)__!

-To clean the repo's local database:

-    npm run clean

 You may need to occasionally need to resart the server if you cause breaking changes.
 Just proceed as usual.